HOW TO EASE THE AFTERMATH OF PIERCINGS

 Clean to Your Heart’s Content

 Piercings are prone to infections as they’re exposed wounds, so it’s important to keep the area clean.
-You can either use a salt and warm water solution, or buy the liquid provided by your piercing artist.
-All you have to do is apply the solution with a cotton dab around the piercing hole gently.
+You should take the advice provided by your piercing artist or ideally buy a sterilised saline solution.
+Most premade solutions offer a spray mechanism so you have to do is apply the solution around the piercing hole gently.
 If your piercing does get infected, it will prolong the time it takes the piercing to heal properly, make it hurt even more and might actually end in you having to take the piece of jewellery out and let the hole heal that way.

 You can normally tell if your piercing is infected if it’s red, swollen, irritated or really painful.
 Make sure you aren’t overcleaning the piercing too, as this may cause the area to become enflamed and sore.